avinash534/MyAntivirusProject/README.md

     Add logging of all events (scans, monitoring, detections) to scan_log.txt.
     Enhance the menu to allow viewing of logs.
     Improve error handling for edge cases (e.g., invalid signatures, file access issues).
     Add support for dynamic signature updates (e.g., downloading new hashes from a server).
-## Contributing
+## Policies

-Interested in contributing?
-Please read our [Contributing Guidelines](CONTRIBUTING.md) to learn how to report bugs, suggest features, or submit code.
+- **Usage Policy**: This project is a demo for educational purposes only and should not be used as a real antivirus solution.
+It is not designed to handle malicious files or protect against real threats.
+- **Security Policy**: For information on reporting security vulnerabilities, see our [Security Policy](SECURITY.md).
+- **Contribution Policy**: To contribute to the project, please review our [Contributing Guidelines](CONTRIBUTING.md) (to be added).